microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

     ...}
     }

-In connection with `reference` Elements, FHIR Resources are defined with `reference` search parameters that allow querying Resources by searching for references to other Resources.
+In connection with `reference` Elements, FHIR Resources are defined with `reference` search parameters that allow querying Resources for references to other Resources.